bootstrap-ruby/bootstrap_form/CONTRIBUTING.md

 Contributions to documentation are always welcome.
 Even fixing one typo improves the quality of `bootstrap_form`.
 To make a documentation contribution, follow steps 1-3 of Code Contributions, then make the documentation changes, then make the pull request (step 6 of Code Contributions).

-If you put `[ci skip]` in the title of the PR, you'll be a good citizen by not causing Travis CI to run all the tests when it's not necessary.
+If you put `[ci skip]` in the commit message of the most recent commit of the PR, you'll be a good citizen by not causing Travis CI to run all the tests when it's not necessary.

 ## Reviewing Pull Requests